core-wg/oscore/draft-ietf-core-object-security.md

 Inner Observe is always used to protect the value of the Observe option between the endpoints.
 Outer Observe is additionally used to support a selected set of intermediate node operations that are useful while maintaining end-to-end security.

-In order to support Observe processing in OSCORE-unaware intermediaries, for messages with Outer Observe the Outer Code MUST be set to 0.05 (FETCH) for requests and to 2.05 (Content) for responses.
+Since POST with Observe is not defined, in order to support Observe processing in OSCORE-unaware intermediaries for messages with Outer Observe, the Outer Code MUST be set to 0.05 (FETCH) for requests and to 2.05 (Content) for responses (see {{coap-header}}).

 ##### Registrations and Cancellations {#observe-registration}